Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/docs/Update-AzOracleDatabaseCloudExadataInfrastructure.md

 Zone                                                      : {2}
 ```

-Updates a Cloud Exadata Infrastructure resource.
+Update a Cloud Exadata Infrastructure resource.
-For more information, execute `Get-Help Update-AzOracleDatabaseCloudExadataInfrastructure`
+For more information, execute `Get-Help Update-AzOracleDatabaseCloudExadataInfrastructure`.

 ## PARAMETERS